9 Tips to Create a Top-Notch Email Infrastructure

 zen.libranosdelspam.com; SORBS - Currently Sending Spam

-Going with the de-listing procedure makes sense if you use a dedicated IP address.
+Going with the delisting procedure makes sense if you use a dedicated IP address.
 If you are on shared IP, your email service provider which controls the IP should take care of it.

-SPF stands for Sender Policy Framework.
+- SPF stands for Sender Policy Framework.
 It is a domain name system (DNS) record that indicates the IP addresses which are allowed to send emails from your domain.

-DKIM stands for Domain Keys Identified Mail.
+- DKIM stands for DomainKeys Identified Mail.
 A DKIM signature ensures that the message that arrives at the mailbox provider is identical to the message that you sent.

 Having these email authentication methods in place is an important step in building trust between you and mailbox providers.

-For more information, check out this post Email Authentication: the Ultimate Guide
+Read more: Email Authentication: the Ultimate Guide

-To test whether your SPF, DKIM and other email authentication records are properly set up, run a spam test with the GlockApps spam testing tool.
+To test whether your SPF, DKIM, and other email authentication records are properly set up, run a spam test with the GlockApps spam testing tool.

 GlockApps Spam Testing for Marketers and Agencies

-Scan your emails through all the major spam filters before you send.
+Scan your emails through all the major spam filters before you send them.

-Get actionable tips for improving your delivery rate for every email you send.
+Get actionable tips for improving the delivery rate of every email you send.

-Improve your overall email performance by ensuring more emails are being delivered.
+Improve your overall email performance by delivering more emails to the inbox.